openstudiocoalition/OpenStudioApplication/docs/getting_started/features.md

 ### Share Modeling Best-Practices

-- Online database called [BCL](bcl.nrel.gov) (Building Component Library) can be used to share Measures
+- Online database called [BCL](bcl.nrel.gov) (Building Component Library) can be used to share measures
 - BCL can be used to share building components
 - Instantaneous world-wide distribution and updating of content
 - Allows utilities to ensure uniformity and best-practices across many energy consulting firms

-### Documentation

-- More than 100 YouTube video tutorials
-- Interactive PDFs describing each Application
-- Measure writing guide
-- Lifecycle costing guide
-- Documentation of all modeling commands (SDK) online, updated bi-weekly